How To Apply

 To the Graduate College

-- Complete an online application for admission to the Graduate College.
+You must complete an online application for admission to the Graduate College that will include:

-- A writing sample.
-The writing sample should be an academic paper that you wrote in German or English and that you believe reflects your potential for graduate-level study.
+- A writing sample in German or English: The writing sample should be an academic paper that you wrote in a German class and that you believe reflects your potential for graduate-level study.